spamathur/SocialMedia/README.md

 `Christina Melnic:`
 Wrote interfaces and helped with the ReadMe.

-Phase 3 submitted in Vocareum workspace by : ``
+Phase 3 codes submitted on Vocareum workspace by : ``

+Phase 3 report submitted on Brightspace by: ``

 Phase 3 Distribution: